BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_2_Knowing_Your_Bitcoin_Setup.md

 ```

-Other commands to get information about blockchain, mining, network, wallet etc.
+Other commands allow you to get information about blockchain, mining, network, wallet etc.

 ```
 $ bitcoin-cli getblockchaininfo